 Inside, the Expedition boasts a sizable and comfortable cabin, although some of the materials feel a bit low-rent.
 Cargo room is a staggering 42.6 cubic feet, increasing to a gargantuan 85.5 cubic feet with the 3rd row seats folded and 130.8 cubes with only the first row upright.

-Inside, the Expedition EL boasts a sizable and comfortable cabin for up to eight occupants, although some of the materials feel a bit low-rent.
-Cargo room is a staggering 42.6 cubic feet, increasing to a gargantuan 85.5 cubic feet with the 3rd row seats folded.
 The interior's party trick is an available first-in-class PowerFold third-row seat and class-exclusive second-row CenterSlide that combine to allow interior space to be configured as needed quickly and painlessly.
-Without the option, the seat also folds into the floor, albeit manually.
+Without the option, the seat also folds into the floor, though manually.

-The Expedition EL is available in XL, XLT, Limited and King Ranch trim levels.
+The Expedition is available in XL, XLT, Limited, King Ranch and Platinum trim levels.

-All Expedition EL models come with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.
+All Expedition models come with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems, Ford's Roll Stability Control system and a tire-pressure monitoring system.